xdaichain/posdao-testnet-prepare/README.md

 Preparation scripts and a launcher of POSDAO testchain.
 It runs validator nodes, archive/rpc node, and netstat dashboard on a single server in docker containers.
 The number of validator nodes is configurable.

 The setup is wrapped to docker image.
-The current version only uses Nethermind client to run the nodes.
+The current version simultaneously uses Nethermind and OpenEthereum clients to run the nodes.

 ## Build